alamjamal/React_Secure_Production_Boilerplate/README.md

 ## Features
 - **React**: A powerful JavaScript library for building user interfaces.
 - **Redux**: A predictable state container for JavaScript apps.
+- - **Automatic Token Refresh**: Persist and rehydrate Redux state with encryption to enhance security.
 - **Redux Persist with Encryption**: Persist and rehydrate Redux state with encryption to enhance security.
 - **JWT Secure Storage**: Store JWT access and refresh tokens securely in HTTP-only cookies.
 - **Firebase Authentication**: Enable login with Google and GitHub using Firebase Authentication.